Anusha-janardhan/rg-doc/source/GettingStarted.rst

   a.
 You can create an organization without Principal Investigator.
 Through the "Assign O.U." option in users, you can assign later.
   b.
 You can create an organization without the selection of an account name.

-The Organizations page of the Research Gateway lists all the existing organizational units created, with some details of each organization displayed on the card.
+The Organizations page of the Research Gateway lists all the existing organizations created, with some details of each organization displayed on the card.

 .. image:: images/Administrator_OrganizationCard.png